mchmarny/grunner/README.md

     --location us-west1
 ```

-When done, navigate into the [./deployments](./deployments) directory and initialize Terraform:
+When done, navigate into the [./deployments](./deployments) directory, and initialize Terraform:

 ```shell
 cd deployments